 He said; “It’s silly to look back if you want to keep working.
 I don’t even go back and look at performances.
 You have to learn up here.
 Your next job should always be your best performance — that’s what I want it to be, anyway.

 “It’s fine to look back if you want to retire, but I still feel young and I still have a lot of energy.”

-Dunkirk tells the story of the Dunkirk Evacuation during World War Two.
+In 2017, Murphy surprised some critics by taking a small part in Dunkirk, which tells the story of the Dunkirk Evacuation during World War Two.
 In 1940, France fell to Germany and thousands of Allied soldiers were surrounded by the Germans.
 They were stranded in Dunkirk in northern France – just 26 miles away from the UK across the sea.

 Murphy said: “Christopher Nolan is one of the greatest living directors, and you want to work with the best.

 “You can see the evolution in his films: the way he tells the non-linear nature of his storytelling has become more sophisticated and honed.
 The way three different storylines [of air, land and sea] intersect is genius, and the way he asks the audience to keep up is so clever.”